eerkela/bertrand/README.rst

       (.venv) $ pip install pdcast

-   If a wheel is not available for your system, ``pdcast`` also provides an sdist to allow pip to build from source, although doing so requires an additional ``cython`` dependency.
+   If a wheel is not available for your system, ``pdcast`` also provides a source distribution to allow pip to build locally, although doing so requires an additional ``cython >= 3.0`` dependency.

 .. uncomment this when documentation goes live